You Have to Be Humble to Be Successful

-It is necessary to reflect on this and take it into account.
+It’s necessary to reflect on this and take it into account.
 Every word we say aloud should match up with our behavior.
 We must act consciously and consistently.

 Hence, those with a humble heart can truly reveal their noble actions, words and intentions.
 This will make us feel truly protected, respected and inspired by their behavior.

-We all can learn to be humble
+We can all learn to be humble

 Positive psychology, founded by the psychologist Martin Seligman, understands and sees humility as an indispensable factor capable of creating happiness in our lives.